 Ordering commemorative marriage certificates can be done in 2 ways:

-2. Online
+- Online

-Visit any of these Cook County Clerk’s office locations.
+In Person Request for Commemorative Certificates: Visit any of these Cook County Clerk’s office locations.

-Online Requests for Commemorative Certificates:
+Online Requests for Commemorative Certificates: Visit the Commemorative Certificate Store.

-Cook County criminal records are considered public records in Illinois due to the state’s Illinois Uniform Conviction Information Act enacted in 1991 that mandates that conviction records gathered by the Illinois State Police be made public to interested parties.6
+Cook County criminal records are considered public records in Illinois due to the state’s Illinois Uniform Conviction Information Act enacted in 1991 that mandates that conviction records gathered by the Illinois State Police be made public to interested parties.8

 Citizens of Cook County can obtain criminal records from: